EOSIO/spec-repo/esr_deprecate_deferred.md

 ## Simple Summary

-Deferred transactions are now deprecated.
+Motivation behind deprecating deferred transactions

 ## Abstract

-Deferred transactions are now deprecated.
-Likewise, wait weights in account authorities are also deprecated.
+We are thinking about deprecating deferred transactions, along with wait weights in account authorities.
 This ESR explains some of the motivation behind this, and presents some potential replacements for existing use cases.

 ## Motivation